Stephen has been exploring the history, legends, and folklore of his home province of Newfoundland Labrador for the better part of 40 years.

 The song opens with an elderly lady reflecting nostalgically on Christmases past, and how much she misses Mummers when there's a knock on her door.
 The rest of the tune is a narrative describing a visit by mummers.
 With this lighthearted holiday piece, Simani revived a holiday tradition that had almost disappeared completely.
 Though the song focuses solely on the house visit aspect of Mummering the interest that it generated in the practice as a whole has brought all aspects of the tradition back into the popular culture of Newfoundland, all be it with some major changes.

-Even though the house to house visit still involves some alcohol consumption, Mummuering is no longer the drunken free-for-all that had nearly eradicated it in Newfoundland more than 150 years ago.
-Today it is a much more family oriented activity.
-In 2009 the Heritage Foundation Of Newfoundland and Labrador established the annual Mummers Festival.
-This annual family holiday celebration takes place over a two week period in December, and includes a series of delightful family activities such as the "Mummer Memory Mug Up", and the "Ugly Stick workshop".
-All of which lead up to the main event, the Mummers Parade.
+Even though the house-to-house visit still involves some alcohol consumption, Mummuering is no longer the drunken free-for-all that had nearly eradicated it in Newfoundland more than 150 years ago.
+Today it is a much more family-oriented activity.
+In 2009, the Heritage Foundation Of Newfoundland and Labrador established the annual Mummers Festival.
+This annual family holiday celebration takes place over two weeks in December, and includes a series of delightful family activities such as the "Mummer Memory Mug Up", and the "Ugly Stick workshop".
+All of these lead up to the main event, the Mummers Parade.

 © 2017 Stephen Barnes